YatharthKumarSaxena/System-Design-in-JAVA/src/Design_Principle/README.md

 # However , that will be a summary
 # To get detailed insights visit the files where these solid principles are actually implemented
 # Comments are made in the class and interface files to understand how solid design principle actually worked in the project
+# Note :- Files are linked to each other